Why You Need A Forex Account To Trade

-A forex account is an account used to hold and trade foreign currencies.
+A foreign exchange account, or Forex account, is used to hold and trade foreign currencies.
 Typically, you open an account, deposit money denominated in your home country currency, and then buy and sell currency pairs.

 How You Open a Forex Trading Account

-The other way to avoid inadvertently connecting with a fraudulent broker is to proceed very carefully when considering a specialized forex brokerage.
-Only open an account with a a U.S. broker with a membership in the National Futures Association.
+The other way to avoid inadvertently connecting with a fraudulent broker is to proceed very carefully when considering a specialized Forex brokerage.
+Only open an account with a U.S. broker with a membership in the National Futures Association.
 Use the NFA's Background Affiliation Information Center to verify the brokerage and its compliance record.
-Even then, it's a good idea to choose a large, well-known forex broker like FXCM, which stands for Forex Capital Markets.
-FXCM, like almost all of the largest U.S. forex brokers, offers a free practice account where you can try out potential trades without risking your capital.
+Even then, it's a good idea to choose a large, well-known Forex broker like FXCM, which stands for Forex Capital Markets.
+FXCM, like almost all of the largest U.S. Forex brokers, offers a free practice account where you can try out potential trades without risking your capital.